RAF Thorney Island: SAR flight 22 Squadron RAF

 From June 1955, a Search and Rescue flight of No. 22 Squadron RAF equipped with Westland Whirlwind helicopters were posted to Thorney Island.
-These remained at the airfield until the Royal Air Force left in the 1976.
+These remained at the airfield until the Royal Air Force left in 1976.

 B Flight No 22 Squadron was re-allocated to RAF Lossiemouth in 1973, when it became a Flight of No. 202 Squadron.
 RNAS Lee-on-Solent took over the area SAR capability.

 Post RAF

-Subsequently, the Royal Navy expressed an interest in utilising the base, but in 1980 West Thorney became host to many hundreds of Vietnamese refugee families, accepted by the United Kingdom for settlement in this country.
+Subsequently, the Royal Navy expressed an interest in utilising the base, but in 1980 West Thorney became host to many hundreds of Vietnamese refugee families, accepted by the United Kingdom for resettlement.
 In 1984 control was handed to the Royal Artillery, who named the site Baker Barracks, and who remain in control of the airfield to date.

 Units

 The following units were also here at some point: